Unity-Technologies/UnityDataTools/Analyzer/README.md

 view_potential_duplicates provides the number of instances and the total size of the potentially duplicated assets.
 It also lists all the AssetBundles where the asset was found.

-It is important to understand that there is a lot of false positives in that view.
-All the objects having an identical name, size and type are reported as potential duplicates.
-For example, if several animated characters have a bone GameObject named "Hand_L", they will all be reported as potential duplicates even if they are not part of the same object.
+If the skipReferences option is used, there will be a lot of false positives in that view.
+Otherwise, it should be very accurate because CRCs are used to determine if objects are identical.

 ## asset_view (AssetBundleProcessor)